dannguyen/journalism-syllabi/README.md

         <h5>Storytelling with Data Visualization » 2015; Fall <br>
             <a href="https://github.com/comp-journalism/UMD-J479D-J779D-Fall2015">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course covers the use of data visualization as a method to communicate news stories (narrative visualization) and as a way to explore and analyze data as a method to find new news stories (visual analytics) in a journalism context.
-Students will learn to apply core principles of visualization r...</em></p>
+        This course covers the use of data visualization as a method to communicate news stories (narrative visualization) and as a way to explore and analyze data as a method to find new news stories (visual analytics) in a journalism context.
+Students will learn to apply core principles of visualization r
+        </small></p>

         <p>Instructors: Nicholas Diakopoulos @ndiakopoulos</p>
     </td>
     <td>
-        University of Maryland
+        <small>University of Maryland</small>
     </td>
   </tr>